General Information for Faculty

 • Facilitating research support by considering research monies and programs supported by licensees when consolidating the aggregate monetary terms of licenses (royalties, milestone payments,timing, etc.)

-• Once a technology is licensed, OTC may assist licensees/startups in the following areas:
+• Once a technology is licensed, ORC may assist licensees/startups in the following areas:

 - sublicense or other agreement drafts and reviews